davide-casiraghi/laravel-smart-blog/README.md

 - 1: Super Admin
 - 2: Admin

 > Just the users that have **Admin** and **Super admin** privileges can access to the routes that allow to create, edit and delete the blogs, categories and posts.
+Otherwise you get redirected to the homepage.

 ## Load the CSS and JS files